Jitender-Singh-NWM/assignment2-Test/README.md

 ---
 ## Funny Quotes

->Behind every great man is a woman rolling her eyes -*Jim Carey*
+>Behind every great man is a woman rolling her eyes.-*Jim Carey*

 >Two things are infinite: the universe and human stupidity; and I’m not sure about the universe.-*Albert Einstein*